meetdomaine/Kit/documentation/content/settings/environment.md

 ## Per-environment Configurations

-Every setting (even the ones outlined in subsequent pages) can be configured differently for each environment!
+Every setting (even the ones outlined in subsequent pages) can be configured differently for each environment.
 The common environments are "development", "staging" and "production" but an environment can be anything, it just needs to match the `--env {environment}` value passed into the `kit` command, e.g. `kit watch --env development`.

 Here's an example of a common `kit.config.js` environment setup (the kit.config.js namespace is `themes.{environment}`):